tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_animation_with_svg_and_gsap.md

 ### Using Clipping Paths in SVG ###

 A *clipping path* is a vector shape used to cut out a 2D image, a bit like a stencil.
 The result is a sort of masking effect.
-In Figure 9, a bright red circle (the clipping path) is placed over a dark brown star (left); after the clipping path is applied, the result is a star with clipped tips (right).
+In Figure 9, a bright red circle (the clipping path) is placed over a dark brown star (left); after applying the clipping path, the result is a star with clipped tips (right).
 The operation subtracts anything outside the red circle.

 <figure>
   <img src="{{ site.url }}/img/isawg/clipping-path.svg" />